-A major modification is one in which underground excavation occurs and requires the replacement of Phase I vapor recovery equipment.
+A major modification is one in which excavation occurs, thus requiring the upgrading of Phase I vapor recovery equipment.
 All major modifications require an Authority to Construct permit from the District prior to the installation of Phase I EVR replacement equipment.